 Exists to protect the public from incompetent and unqualified practitioners through certification.

-Ensures vocational rehabilitation practice excellence through Standards of Practice, Practice Guidelines, a Code of Ethics and a Disciplinary process.
+Ensures vocational rehabilitation practice excellence through Standards of Practice and a Disciplinary process.

 Ensures ongoing member competency through annual registration and mandated continuing education.

-Meets or exceeds the standards of other professionally regulated colleges.
+Meets the standards of other professionally regulated colleges.

-Is an independent, not-for-profit, corporation with a national membership.
+Is an independent, not-for-profit, federal corporation with national registration.

 Is governed by a Board of Directors.